Wolters Kluwer CCH® SureTax®

 Step 1: Client Registration

-To use the API, Wolters Kluwer and the SureTax Solution Team will need to register your application.
+To use the API, Wolters Kluwer and the SureTax Solution Team will need to create an account in SureTax.

 In this step, the customer's application will exchange the authorization code for an access token.